ethereum-lists/contracts/README.md

   "tags": ["factory"]
 }
 ```

-## Contracts entries

-Each contract entry is stored in a separate file at `contracts/CHAINID/ADDRESS.json`, where the `CHAINID` is the EIP155 numeric identifier of the chain (as listed in chainlist.org), and `ADDRESS` is the checksummed deployment address.
-Each entry contains at least a `project` field, that maps to an entry in the `projects` folder (see below), as well as:

-- `name`: User-friendly name of the contract
-- `contractName`: Name of the contract in the Solidity source code
-- `tags`: Properties of the contract, such as `factory` or `proxy`

 Contract entries are validated against the [`contract.json`](./schemas/contract.json) JSON schema.
 Refer to it for the full specification of fields admitted in a contract entry.